Healthcare Industry News

 The external review process encourages physician reviewers to stay up-to-date with medical research and treatment protocols while also ensuring patients’ claims appeals are reviewed fairly and objectively.
 Some IROs began as physician entrepreneur ventures, but, whether owned by physicians or healthcare professionals, all offer an opportunity for supplemental income to practicing physicians.

 Physicians spend years studying, perfecting their skills and actively providing care, thus using their medical knowledge to benefit others.
 More than 30% of physicians report earning income from an employment source outside their practice.
+Whether they are future oriented entrepreneurs inventing medical tech solutions or doctors who identify ways to enhance their medical contributions in a clinical setting, options abound.
 Additional employment can hone their skills, give additional medical training and further their education.

 Learn more about the services at MLS Group of Companies, LLC and how physicians can lend their expertise and knowledge to benefit the external review process.